xuquanfeng/qrpca/README.rst

    cd qrpca
    python setup.py install

-You can access it by clicking on `Github-QRPCA <https://github.com/xuquanfeng/qrpca>`_
+You can access it by clicking on `Github-qrpca <https://github.com/xuquanfeng/qrpca>`_

 Usage
 ====================